Sport in South Africa: Korfball

-The Dutch sport of korfball is administered by the South African Korfball Federation, who manage the South Africa national korfball team.
+The Dutch sport of korfball is administered by the South African Korfball Federation, which manages the South Africa national korfball team.
 The 2019 IKF World Korfball Championship was held in August 2019 in Durban, South Africa.

 Lacrosse

-In April 2021, South Africa became the 69th member of the rapidly growing international federation for lacrosse.
+In April 2021, South Africa became the 69th member of the rapidly expanding international lacrosse federation.
 South Africa became the fourth African country to do so.

 In 2007, a group of volunteers established the South African Lacrosse Project (SALP), which introduced thousands of young people to lacrosse, particularly in smaller villages in the Limpopo Province north of Johannesburg that lack the same sport offerings of many major cities.

 Rugby league

-Rugby league is a largely unknown sport in South Africa, however there is a national team (the South African Rhinos) and a small domestic competition.
+Rugby league is largely unknown in South Africa; there is a national team (the South African Rhinos) and a small domestic competition.

 The national team dates back to the early 60s and have featured in 2 World Cups, the 1995 Rugby League World Cup and the 2000 Rugby League World Cup.

-South African players who have played professionally in Australasia's NRL and the Super League include Tom Van Vollenhoven (St Helens R.F.C.), Jamie Bloem (Castleford Tigers, Huddersfield Giants and Halifax) and Jarrod Saffy (Wests Tigers and St. George Illawarra Dragons).

-There are currently three competitions, the top-level Rhino Cup consisting of 8 teams, the Protea Cup, consisting of 4 and the Western Province Rugby League, consisting of 5.
+There are currently three competitions: the top-level Rhino Cup, comprising 8 teams; the Protea Cup, comprising 4; and the Western Province Rugby League, comprising 5.